darosh/px-stream/README.md

 ### Guide &mdash; Automation

-Most of the parameters in the toolkit can be [automated in standard way](https://www.ableton.com/en/manual/automation-and-editing-envelopes/) with few exceptions:
+Most of the parameters in the toolkit can be [automated in the standard way](https://www.ableton.com/en/manual/automation-and-editing-envelopes/) with a few exceptions:

 - **File and font menus** in devices loading dynamic assets operate on two ways
-  1. when you only select single value without automation the session will restore the value based on selected name
+  1. when you only select a single value without automation, the session will restore the value based on the selected name
-  2. when you automate, for example `File / File Automation` parameter in [IN SVG](#in-svg) the automation is based on order of items and will break if you change the content of loaded folder, for example `Assets/svg`
+  2. when you automate, for example the `File / File Automation` parameter in [IN SVG](#in-svg), the automation is based on the order of items and will break if you change the content of the loaded folder, for example `Assets/svg`
 - **Cam and Stream (Syphon/Spout)** input selection cannot be automated
 - **Color wheels** in [FX Color](#fx-color) &mdash; see  🧲 `AUTOMATION` note in the device documentation